mikeizbicki/cmc-csci046/topic_10_mapreduce/lab-processes.md

 The only way for you to know that your data analysis has finally finished is to keep running this `ps` command until you don't get any more output;
 at that point, all of the programs have terminated.

+> **ASIDE:**
+> Actually, you can monitor your progress with more fine-grained control using the `top` and `atop` commands.
+> Running
+> ```
+> $ top -u <username>
+> ```
+> will show you in real-time which of your processes are running and consuming the most CPU resources.
+> Running
+> ```
+> $ atop
+> ```
+> will show you what resources are being consumed on the lambda server.
+> In this case, our computation is very simple.
+> The lambda server has 80 CPUs, but only 16 hard drives (HDDs).
+> So the bottle-neck will be hard drive speed.
+> The output of `atop` will show that the HDDs are being maxed out with these commands.
+> Therefore, you are likely to not have your parallel program run 12x faster than your sequential program.
+> My parallel program ran "only" about 8x faster due to this bottleneck.
+> More CPU intensive code, however, can get up to an 80x speed up by running in parallel on the lambda server.

 Once your analysis is done, you can view the results that you save with output redirection:
 ```
 $ cat output